 Growth throughout its history has been consistently strong.
 For instance, between 2000 and 2013, research expenditure tripled, the number of contract research staff more than doubled, and the number of research students nearly doubled.
 Rapid growth has been coupled with greater integration through the development of cross-linking themes and stronger connections with other disciplines.

 In the most recent national Research Assessment Exercise (2008), the Department of Engineering at Cambridge came far ahead of any other institution in General Engineering and its result was not surpassed by any institution in any other engineering or scientific discipline.
-Year after year, World rankings show Engineering and Technology at Cambridge to be number one in Europe, beating every institution outside the USA, and jockeying for top position among the very best in the States.*
+Internationally, Cambridge leads the Times Higher Education Rankings for Engineering and Technology (2014-15) outside the USA, jockeying for pole position among the top four American institutions.

 The Department of Engineering seeks to benefit society by creating world-leading engineering knowledge that fosters sustainability, prosperity and resilience.
 We share this knowledge and transfer it to industry through publication, teaching, collaboration, licensing and entrepreneurship.
 By integrating engineering disciplines in one department, we can address major challenges and develop complete solutions, serving as an international hub for engineering excellence.